Kunangudi Masthan Sahib

-Kunangudi Masthan Sahib (1792-1838) was a Tamil Qadiriyya Sufi poet and composer.
+Kunangudi Masthan Sahib (1792–1838) was a Tamil Qadiriyya Sufi poet and composer.
 His songs remain popular today, especially in the Gaana music of Chennai.

 Early life

-Masthan Sahib was Born at Kunangudi near Thondi in Ramanathapuram district, he was named Sultan Abdul Kadir Sahib at birth his parents Nainar Mohamed Sahib and Fathima bivi were wealthy parents but the son chose to give it all up, seeking the supreme truth.
+Masthan Sahib was Born at Kunangudi near Thondi in Ramanathapuram district, he was named Sultan Abdul Kadir Sahib at birth his parents Nainar Mohamed Sahib and Fathima bivi were Wealthy Rowther parents but the son chose to give it all up, seeking the supreme truth.
 He became a Sufi, taking to the Qadariya order.
 His love for God he expressed in the form of songs.
-To him, God was the beloved and in some of the songs, in keeping with the Sufi tradition.Eventually he gave up a worldly life and became an ascetic and mystic, wandering from place to place, living in forests, and eventually settling in Chennai.
+To him, God was the beloved and in some of the songs, in keeping with the Sufi tradition.
+Eventually he gave up a worldly life and became an ascetic and mystic, wandering from place to place, living in forests, and eventually settling in Chennai.